Millionsfrost/N.Y.A-NSFW-Modlist-Skyrim/N.Y.A-Skyrim-NSFW.md

 ![alt text](https://i.imgur.com/LLmFq2o.png "Logo Title Text 1")
-First things first: this list contains adult content and you must be of legal age in your country.
+First things first: this list contains adult content, and you must be of legal age in your country.
 This means 18+ in most countries, 21+ in others.
 It is up to you to be sure of the age requirement in your country.
 Support and general talk about N.Y.A you can find on the following Discord: https://discord.gg/V38xZ6CtzQ